12 Popular Bible Verses for Baptism and Salvation

 Importance of Bible Verses for Baptism

-Baptism is a practice that has been performed for as long as two millennia, at the least.
-More often than not, when a tradition or a ritual has been around for this long, people start to forget what they originally meant, or the origins of the practice become fuzzy.
+However, when a tradition or ritual has been around for this long, people often forget what it originally meant, or the origins of the practice become fuzzy.

-Bible verses for baptism remind us what baptism is, what it means, and the purpose of why we do it.
-It connects us to God, each other, and all the early Christians who have gone on before us.
-Thousands of years melt away as we study the origins and the purpose of baptism and discover why Jesus mandated Himself to His disciples.
+Thousands of years melt away as we study the origins and purpose of baptism and discover why Jesus mandated Himself to His disciples.

 Baptism in the Bible